BDNTeam/sdk-eth/examples/seller/README.md

 You cannot send the plain password over network so you'll try to use the `boxPublicKey` of buyer to encrypt the password and send the encrypted stuff to buyer.

-Buyer will decrypt your `boxPublicKey` encrypted password by using his own `privateKey`.
+Buyer will decrypt the encrypted password which is encrypted with his `boxPublicKey` by using his own `privateKey`.

 ## asset id and mkt id